Part-time kosher diner and full-time Jew, Reuben Sagar, seeks out the best restaurants in London.

 An alternative option can be found at Burger Bar in Temple Fortune.
 Go for the Portobello: beef burger served with a giant portobello mushroom, topped with a fried egg and garlic mayo stacked over a succulent patty.

 With the ban on cooking meat and milk in the same restaurant, the kosher world has many a veggie and even vegan-friendly restaurant.
-For many, the best used to be Isola Bella in Golders Green, a restaurant that combines Italian dishes with a little Middle Eastern influence.
-However, popular opinion seems to have shifted, conferring the title of best dairy restaurant upon Zest.
+Popular opinion confers the title of best dairy restaurant upon Zest.
 This kosher spot located inside JW3 Jewish Centre on Finchley Road combines a much-loved restaurant, cafe and bar serving kosher wines.
 Why so much love?
 It's modern, fresh, and none other than Jay Rayner said it was good.
 That's right, food journalist and restaurant critic, Jay Rayner off the telly and whatnot.
 And the crowds now follow.

 Meanwhile, The Kanteen in Brent Cross shopping centre is stylish but the food is hit and miss, and Orli's Cafe in Hendon is great for a Saturday shakshuka.
 Don’t know what that is?
 You’ve clearly not been watching enough Ottolenghi.